Numigi/odoo-sale-addons/contract_invoice_offset/README.rst

 .. image:: static/description/contract_item_invoicing_offset.png

-This field allows to enter a number of months.
-I enter ``2`` months.
+This field allows to enter a number of days or weeks.
+I enter ``2`` weeks.

-This number of months is then used to determine the ``Date of Next Invoice``.
+This value is then used to determine the ``Date of Next Invoice``.

 .. image:: static/description/contract_item_date_of_next_invoice.png

 After creating the invoices for this contract,
-I notice that the date of invoice is ``2`` months prior to the invoiced period.
+I notice that the date of invoice is ``2`` weeks prior to the invoiced period.

 .. image:: static/description/invoice_form.png